Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

 **Note:** The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) and PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 The ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

-The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVB-01) ships with KitProg3 version 2.30 installed.
+The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
 The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the Firmware Loader GitHub repository.
 If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup

-Download and install the LightBlue&reg; app for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).
+Download and install the AIROC&trade; Bluetooth&reg; Connect App for [iOS](https://apps.apple.com/in/app/airoc-bluetooth-connect-app/id6443702288) or [Android](https://play.google.com/store/apps/details?id=com.infineon.airocbluetoothconnect).

-Scan the following QR codes from your mobile phone to download the LightBlue app.
+Scan the following QR codes from your mobile phone to download the AIROC&trade; Bluetooth&reg; Connect App.

 ![](./images/qr.png)